Skip to main content

 Addiction and dependence are also possible problems caused by opioids.
 These are discussed in the section below.

 The above is not a comprehensive list - just the main possible side-effects to look out for.
-For a full list of possible side-effects, see the leaflet that comes with your medicine.
+For a full list of possible side-effects, see the leaflet that comes with the medicine.

 Opioids, when taken for a long time, can cause tolerance, dependence and addiction.
 These are all different.
 Not everyone who takes opioids develops these problems.
 Dependence and tolerance occur more commonly than addiction.

-Tolerance: if you have been taking opioids for a long time, they do not work as well as they did in the beginning.
-You may need a higher dose to treat your pain.
+Tolerance: after taking opioids for a long time, they do not work as well as they did in the beginning.
+Even though the pain is the same strength, higher doses are needed to manage it.
 This is called tolerance.

-Withdrawal symptoms: these occur if you have developed a physical dependence to opioids as above and then stop taking them suddenly.
+Withdrawal symptoms: these occur with a physical dependence to opioids (as above) and then stopping them suddenly.
 Withdrawal symptoms include:

 • Feeling anxious or agitated.